This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Attach the saline or heparin syringe to the injection cap.
 Open the clamp if your child's catheter has one.

-- Slowly push on the plunger of the syringe to flush his catheter.
-Do not force the saline or heparin into his catheter.
-This could damage the catheter or his vein.
-Call your child's healthcare provider if you cannot flush his catheter.
+- Slowly push on the plunger of the syringe to flush his or her catheter.
+Do not force the saline or heparin into his or her catheter.
+This could damage the catheter or his or her vein.
+Call your child's healthcare provider if you cannot flush his or her catheter.

 - Detach the syringe and throw it away.
 Scrub the injection cap with an alcohol pad for 15 seconds.